Crossens Peat Monitoring

 Typha Crop

-Notably, Typha has been known to bring annual revenues of up to £1.2K/ha.
+Notably, Typha has been known to bring annual revenues of up to £1.2k/ha.
 This crop has seen an increase in popularity and viability over the last decade due to its insulative properties and as the clothing industry have looked for ways to meet sustainability goals.

 Paludiculture Trial, Irlam

-Since August 2024, the Mersey Rivers Trust and Wildfowl and Wetlands Trust staff have been collecting groundwater and peat depth measurements at Martin Mere and the surrounding agricultural land.
+Since August 2024, Mersey Rivers Trust and Wildfowl and Wetlands Trust staff have been collecting groundwater and peat depth measurements at Martin Mere and the surrounding agricultural land.

 Groundwater depth has been recorded using a mixture of manual spot measurements and continuous pressure probe measurements.
 This information is being used to gain insight into how water drains throughout the landscape, particularly following rainfall events.